Doing Business in Panama

 - Introduction to Spanish

 - Access to the Panamanian market

 - Business plan for Panama.

-Sample of the learning unit - Doing business in Panama
+Sample of the subject - Doing business in Panama

 The Republic of Panama:

 - Area: 75,517 km²